Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Methodology

-There are two stability restrictions on the timestep $\Delta t$ when integrating filament velocities.
-One arises from using stiff repulsive pairwise potentials to prevent filament overlaps.
-For example, the popular Lennard-Jones potential $V \sim (\sigma/r)^{12}-(\sigma/r)^6$, where $r$ is the separation between filaments, is so restrictive on $\Delta t$ that soft alternatives such as harmonic potentials are often used \cite{nedelecCollectiveLangevinDynamics2007a}.
-These soft alternatives allow partial overlaps, and may lead to large errors in system dynamics and measured stresses \cite{heyesBrownianDynamicsSimulations1993}.
+We sought to develop a stable, large-timestep method for updating the position of filaments, subject to spring forces from crosslinking motors, steric interactions, and Brownian motion.
+This requires addressing two stability restrictions on the timestep $\Delta t$.
+The first arises in models that use a stiff repulsive pairwise potential to prevent filament overlaps.
+For example, the Lennard-Jones potential $V \sim (\sigma/r)^{12}-(\sigma/r)^6$, where $r$ is the separation between filaments, is so steeply varying that it requires small $\Delta t$ for stability.
+As a result, soft alternatives such as a harmonic potential are often used (\cite{nedelecCollectiveLangevinDynamics2007a}).
+These soft potentials allow partial filament overlaps, and may therefore lead to unphysical system dynamics and stresses (\cite{heyesBrownianDynamicsSimulations1993}).